Edinburgh Airport Guide (EDI)

 There is a choice of tax- and duty-free outlets for passengers leaving the European Union in the departures area.
 Other shopping options post-security include fashion boutiques, electrical stores and gift shops.
 A newsagent is located in the public area, on the ground floor.

 British Airways, Flybe and Servisair all have executive lounges equipped with telephone, fax and internet facilities.
-The Hilton Edinburgh Airport Hotel (tel: (0131) 519 4400; www.hilton.co.uk) has conference facilities for up to 300 delegates, while the Quality Hotel (tel: (0131) 333 4331; www.choicehotelsuk.co.uk) can accommodate functions for up to 80.
+The Hilton Edinburgh Airport Hotel (tel: +44 131 519 4400; www.hilton.co.uk) has conference facilities for up to 300 delegates, while the Holiday Inn Express Edinburgh Airport (tel: +44 131 333 4331; www.edinburghairporthotel.co.uk) can accommodate functions for up to 12 people.

 Facilities for the disabled include accessible toilets, ramps, lifts and reserved seating.
-There is a TDD telephone in the international arrivals area, the airport telephone switchboard is equipped with a Minicom system (tel: (0131) 344 3100), and induction loops are fitted at various points throughout the terminal.
-Reserved parking, wheelchair push and provision and help with baggage are also available.
-Assistance can be pre-booked (tel: (0131) 344 3449) and passengers should advise their airline of their needs in advance.
+There is a TDD telephone in the international arrivals area and induction loops are fitted at various points throughout the terminal.
+Reserved parking, wheelchair assistance and help with baggage are also available.
+Assistance can be pre-booked (tel: +44 844 448 8833) and passengers should advise their airline of their needs before travelling.

 The two short-term car parks are directly in front of the terminal building; one is a surface car park and the other a multistorey garage.
 The ground floor of the multistorey car park has an area for stays of up to two-hours.
 Payment for short-stay car parking is made at the customer service office on the ground floor, or in advance online (parking.edinburghairport.com).